 PSC Settlement Agreement-On May 29, 2015, together with the PSC, we filed a settlement agreement (the "PSC Settlement Agreement") with the MDL Court for approval.
 Through the PSC Settlement Agreement, we agreed to pay a total of \$212 million, plus up to \$25 million for partial reimbursement of attorneys' fees, to be allocated between two classes of plaintiffs as follows: (1) private plaintiffs, businesses, and local governments who could have asserted punitive damages claims against us under general maritime law (the "Punitive Damages Class"); and (2) private plaintiffs who previously settled economic damages claims against BP and were assigned certain claims BP had made against us (the "Assigned Claims Class").
-A court -appointed neutral representative established the allocation of the settlement payment to be 72.8 percent paid to the Punitive Damages Class and 27.2 percent paid to the Assigned Claims Class.
+A court-appointed neutral representative established the allocation of the settlement payment to be 72.8 percent paid to the Punitive Damages Class and 27.2 percent paid to the Assigned Claims Class.
 In exchange for these payments, each of the classes agreed to release all respective claims it has against us.
-Members of the Punitive Damages Class may opt out of the PSC Settlement Agreement and pursue punitive damages claims against us, but we may terminate the PSC Settlement Agreement if the number of opt outs exceeds a specified threshold amount.
+Members of the Punitive Damages Class may opt out of the PSC Settlement Agreement if the number of opt outs exceeds a specified threshold amount.
 In August 2015, we made a cash deposit of \$212 million into an escrow account pending approval of the settlement by the MDL Court.
 At December 31, 2015, the balance of the escrow account was \$212 million, recorded in other current assets.